 Transportation of Genetic Material through the Cell

 Because Gram-negative bacteria have an outer membrane, they have to pull DNA across the outer membrane (OM) and inner membrane (IM) during conjugation.
-On the other hand, have a thicker peptidoglycan layer that has to undergo transformation in order to allow DNA to pass through.
+They also have a thicker peptidoglycan layer that has to undergo transformation in order to allow DNA to pass through.

 Based on molecular studies a sophisticated protein complex located in the outer membrane of Gram-negative bacteria have been shown to play a role in pulling in exogenous DNA through the periplasm.
 Here, the complex first binds to the DNA and pulls it in.